 Our Bottom Line: Student Success.
 Nothing Less.

 Our learning is ongoing.
-We're committed to being transparent about our results and to sharing effective practices and learnings with educators, researchers and other partners who share our mission of improved outcomes for urban students.
+We're committed to being transparent about our results and to sharing what we learn with educators, researchers and other partners who share our mission of improved outcomes for urban students.

 A Strong, Diverse Pipeline of Teachers

-Since 2003, we have prepared over 400 new teachers for the Boston Public Schools through our nationally recognized Boston Teacher Residency program, exceeding our initial goals for teacher preparation and retention:
+Since 2003, we have prepared more than 525 new teachers for the Boston Public Schools through our nationally recognized Boston Teacher Residency program, exceeding our initial goals for teacher preparation and retention:

 Diversified teacher pipeline: 49% of BTR grads are teachers of color.